Searching for Components

 Selecting a component in the list changes to a display of the component information documented in Viewing Component Information.

 The main toolbar includes a Search components text input field.
-Type your search term and press enter and the repository manager performs a search by Keyword.
+Type your search term and press enter/return and the repository manager performs a search by Keyword.

 The same search can be accessed by selecting the Search item in the Browse main menu.
 The search term can be provided in the Keyword input field in the Search feature view.